MTN Irancell

-MTN Irancell, also known as Irancell is an Iranian telecommunications company that operates Iran's largest 2G-3G-4G-4.5G-5G mobile network, and fixed wireless TD-LTE internet services.
-It is the first provider of 5G internet in Iran.
+MTN Irancell, also known as Irancell, is an Iranian telecommunications company that operates Iran's largest 2G-3G-4G-4.5G-5G mobile network, and fixed wireless TD-LTE internet services.
 As of 2013, Irancell holds a revenue of 4.9 billion dollars.
 It is the 32nd largest company in Iran.
 Currently, MTN Group holds a 49% percent stake in the Irancell consortium, while Kowsar Sign Paniz (KSP) holds the other 51% of shares.

 On 3 December 2014, Irancell officially launched Iran's first 4G LTE network in nine cities.
 The License was granted as on a national basis and includes the overall geographical coverage of Iran.

-Within a short time after being granted the license, Irancell was able to complete the network operation and roll-out and started the test launch of its network on 28 August 2006 (some 9 months after being granted the license).
 Irancell was officially launched on 21 October 2006 in Tehran, Tabriz, and Mashhad.
 The network provides the subscribers with an advanced generation of GSM system to enable them to get used of EDGE (2.75 G).

 Irancell made countrywide coverage with FD-LTE and TD-LTE.
 As of December 2021, Irancell has 50.4 million active subscribers.

-Shareholders

-Irancell has two shareholders: Kowsar Sign Paniz (KSP) (51%), and MTN International (Mauritius) Limited (49%).

-IEDC currently has two key shareholders: